ucd-library/cork-app-build/README.md

   // path your client (most likely installed via yarn) node_modules folder.
   // Due to the flat:true flag of yarn, it's normally best to separate
-  // client code/libraries from all other modules (ex: build tools such as this). clientModules : 'public/node_modules'
+  // client code/libraries from all other modules (ex: build tools such as this).
+  // will take an array of relative paths as well clientModules : 'public/node_modules'
 });